Back to blog

 January and February are the months to set everything up:

-• Audit and optimize your Google My Business profile
+• Audit and build out your Google Business Profile as a trust signal

-• Create or refresh your Facebook ad campaigns
+• Create or refresh your Meta ad campaigns and creative

-• Get systems in place for handling volume
+• Get systems in place for handling appointment volume

 • Test messaging and offers

-• Build your calendar with maintenance and referral work
+• Fill early calendar gaps with referrals and repeat work

 This doesn't mean you have to spend a ton of money.
-It means you have to do the work so that by the time spring hits, your engine is running smoothly.
+It means you have to do the work so that by the time spring hits, your engine is running and booked estimates are landing on your calendar.

 If you haven't done this yet, start today.
 You still have time to prepare.
-The contractors who start preparing in early March will still see results, but they'll be playing catch-up.
+Contractors who start in early March will still see results, but they'll be playing catch-up while the prepared shops are already booked.

 The Step-by-Step Spring Marketing Plan

-Go to your Google My Business account.
+Go to your Google Business Profile.
 Check that everything is accurate:

 • Business name is correct

-• Address is correct (or service area is correctly defined if you don't have a physical location)
+• Address is correct (or service area is correctly defined if you don't have a physical shop)

 • Phone number is correct